-SECURITIES AND EXCHANGE COMMISSION SEC FORM 17-A, AS AMENDED

-ANNUAL REPORT PURSUANT TO SECTION 17

-OF THE SECURITIES REGULATION CODE AND SECTION 141

-OF THE CORPORATION CODE OF THE PHILIPPINES

-For the fiscal year ended December 31, 2018 2.
-SEC Identification Number CS201524712 3.
-BIR Tax Identification No 4.
-Exact name of issuer as specified in its cha rter er the Name and Style of Wilcon Depot and Wilcon e Essentials Quezon City, Philippines Province, Country or other jurisdiction of incorporation or organization 90 E. Rodriguez Jr. Ave., Ugong Norte, Que Address of principal office Postal Code 8.
-(02) 634-8387Issuer's telephone number, including area Exchange 160 9.
-Not Applicable [CTD MAR 1 9 2019 4 Former name, former address, and former fiscal year, if changed since last report, BLEC TO REVIEW OF 10.
-Securities registered pursuant to Sections 8 3 and 12 of the SRC, or Sec.
-4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding COMMON SHARES 4,099,724,116 11.
+SECURITIES AND EXCHANGE COMMISSION SEC FORM 17-A, AS AMENDED Constant Constant ANNUAL REPORT PURSUANT TO SECTION 1 MAR 2 8 2019 OF THE SECURITIES REGULATION CODE AND SECT OF THE CORPORATION CODE OF THE PHILIPPIN REVENUED SUBJECT TO REVIEW OF 1.
+For the fiscal year ended 2.
+SEC Identification Number 3.
+BIR Tax Identification No. 4.
+Exact name of issuer as specified in its charter ÷ WILCON DEPOT, INC. Doing Business under the Name and Style of W Home Essentials ilcon Depot and Wilcon Quezon City, Philippines.
+Province, Country or other jurisdiction of incorporation or organization G. Industry Classification SEC Use Only) on Code: 7.
+90 E. Rodriguez Jr. Ave., Ugong Norte, Quezon City 0stal Code 8.
+(02) 634-8387.
+Issuer's telephone number, including area code 9.
+Not Applicable Former name, former address, and former fiscal year, if changed since la ast report.
+10. Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
+4 and 8 of the RSA Title of Each Class Number of Shares of Outstanding and Amount Common Stock 2 COMMON SHARES 4,099,724 11.
 Are any or all of these securities listed on a Stock Exchange.
-Yes [√] No [] If yes, state the name of such stock exchar nge and the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE - COMM MON SHARES 12.
-Check whether the issuer: thereunder or Section 11 of the RSA and RSA led by Section 17 of the SRC and SRC Rule 17.1 Rule 11(a)-1 thereunder, and Sections 26 and 141 of the preceding twelve (12) months (or for such shorter period that the registrant was required to file su ch reports); ch reports); period that the registrant was required to file su
+Yes [√] No [] If yes, state the name of such stock exchange and the classes of securiti es listed therein PHILIPPINE STOCK EXCHANGE - COMMON SHARES 12.
+Check whether the issuer: (a) has filed all reports required to be filed by Section 17 of the S thereunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, an The Corporation Code of the Philippines during the preceding twelve (12) m period that the registrant was required to file such reports); d Sections 26 and 141 of Yes [√] No [] (b) has been subject to such filing requirements for the past ninety (90) d avs.
+Yes [√] No [] en en entre El 1